HannanMaxwell/Assignment-4/README.md

 The transaction type and amount are validated if they are invalid, they are added to the invalid_transactions tuple, and then that tuple is added to the rejected_transactions list.

+## Code Modification 3

+Removed transaction_counter.
+Separated the deposit and withdraw if/elif statements from customer_id not in customer_data if statement, which now allows for the transaction_count, balance and average_transaction_amount to be displayed and calculated correctly.